Danielskauge/actuator_modeling/README.md

         *   `folder`: The subfolder name under the base data directory
         *   `inertia`: The numerical inertia value for all CSV files in this group
     *   Automatically discovers and loads all `*.csv` files within each group's subfolder.
+    *   **Normalization Strategy**: `ActuatorDataModule` is responsible for calculating and providing the necessary normalization statistics (mean and standard deviation) for both input features and the target torque.
+This is handled differently based on the evaluation mode:
+        *   **Global Run Mode (`setup_for_global_run`)**:
+            *   After combining all datasets and performing a single train/validation/test split on this aggregated data, normalization statistics are computed **exclusively from the `global_train_dataset`**.
+            *   These global statistics are stored within the datamodule instance.
+        *   **LOMO CV Fold Mode (`setup_for_lomo_fold`)**:
+            *   For each fold, one entire inertia group is held out as the validation and test set.
+            *   Normalization statistics are computed **independently for each fold, using only the `current_fold_train_dataset`** (i.e., data from all inertia groups *except* the one held out for that fold).
+This ensures that no information from the fold's validation/test set influences the normalization process, preventing data leakage.
+            *   These fold-specific statistics are stored within the datamodule instance for the current fold.
+    *   Provides accessor methods (`get_input_normalization_stats()`, `get_target_normalization_stats()`) for the training script to retrieve the relevant statistics.
     *   Supports two primary setup modes for evaluation (controlled by the main training script via `cfg.evaluation_mode`):
         1.  **Global Run Mode (`setup_for_global_run`)**: Combines all individual datasets from all groups and performs a single train/validation/test split on this aggregated data.
 This is used to assess overall model learning capability.
+Normalization stats are derived from this mode's training split.
         2.  **LOMO CV Fold Mode (`setup_for_lomo_fold`)**: Sets up data for a specific fold in Leave-One-Mass-Out Cross-Validation.
 In each fold, one entire inertia group (all CSV files for that inertia) is held out as the validation and test set (unseen inertia), while datasets from all other groups are used for training.
+Normalization stats are derived from this fold's specific training set.
 This rigorously tests generalization to new inertias.
     *   Provides the necessary `train_dataloader()`, `val_dataloader()`, and `test_dataloader()` based on the active mode.

 ### Model Architectures